 - Best Magento tools for monitoring your store

 What is Magento Monitoring?

 It is a process that ensures your Magento application performs in an expected manner.
-Monitoring of Magento involves identifying, measuring, and evaluating the performance of Magento.
+The monitoring of Magento involves identifying, measuring, and evaluating the performance of Magento.
 It includes preparing with solutions to rectify the problems when foreseen.

 Basic Magento Performance Monitoring includes: